-This course will address the role of nutrition throughout one's life.
-Topics will include the issues of food choices, energy balance, and their relationship to the world issue of obesity and the obesity epidemic.
-This course is an introduction to nutrition, including nutritive value of foods, factors influencing body food requirements, their importance in promoting health and preventing disease and the body processes and their relation to total nutrition.
+This course will address the role of nutrition throughout the lifespan and across world cultures.
+Topics will include the issues of culture in food choices, energy balance, and their relationship to overall health and the worldwide obesity epidemic.
+This course is an introduction to nutrition, including nutritive and cultural value of foods, factors influencing nutritional requirements, and promoting health and preventing nutritionally related diseases.